chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 ### Spamming the Lightning Network

-1. What variables other than `htlc_min_val` and `max_num_htlcs` could be tweaked to make it harder or less attractive for an attacker to try and lock up a channel?
+1. What variables other than `htlc_minimum_msat` and `max_accepted_htlcs` could be tweaked to make it harder or less attractive for an attacker to try and lock up a channel?

 ### Limitations of lightweight clients